nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 - Operators are naturally unscheduled from execution when their scheduling status reaches `NEVER` state.
 :::

 By default, operators are always `READY`, meaning they are scheduled to continuously execute their `compute()` method.
-To change that behavior, some condition classes can be passed to the constructor of an operator.
+To change that behavior, some condition classes can be assigned to an operator.
 There are various conditions currently supported in the Holoscan SDK:

 - MessageAvailableCondition
 - ExpiringMessageAvailableCondition